 At the forefront of these discussions, is the central theme to our Conference, Innovating Together, Leaving No One Behind.
 A timely reflection of the ongoing evolution of our sector.

-WACOSS is pleased to announce that Monday the 12th May will be a half-day workshop presented in partnership with the Council of Aboriginal Services Western Australia (CASWA), and will focus on how, as a sector, we can apply the Priority Reforms of the National Agreement on Closing the Gap to deliver better outcomes for Aboriginal people, their families and communities.
+Monday the 12 May will be a half-day workshop presented in partnership with the Council of Aboriginal Services Western Australia (CASWA), and will focus on how, as a sector, we can apply the Priority Reforms of the National Agreement on Closing the Gap to deliver better outcomes for Aboriginal people, their families and communities.

 The program will focus on the how the National Agreement on Closing the Gap sets a foundation for ways of working with Aboriginal people that prioritise equal partnerships, ACCO sector strengthening, and sharing of information and data.
 The half-day workshop provides an important opportunity for Aboriginal people, Aboriginal Community-Controlled Organisations and Community Services Organisations to come together to discuss ways of putting the National Agreement into action .